paritytech/scripts/dockerfiles/node-bench-regression-guard/README.md

 ### How it works

-It processes JSON output of `substate`'s `node-bench` benchmarks and compares the results.
+It processes JSON output of `substrate`'s `node-bench` benchmarks and compares the results.
 The utility exits with `1` when the difference between the benchmarks and their reference counterparts is twice or more.

 ### Usage